MisbahAN/ergonomiq/hardware/README.md

 # Wireless Patch - EMG-Based Wrist Strain Monitoring System

-The Wireless Patch is an EMG (Electromyography) hardware device that integrates with the Ergonomiq application to monitor wrist strain and prevent Repetitive Strain Injury (RSI) during typing and computer use.
-It uses surface EMG sensors connected via wires to the user's body at specific points to detect muscle activity in the forearm and provides real-time feedback about typing patterns and accumulated risk.
+The Wireless Patch is an EMG (Electromyography) hardware device that integrates with the Ergonomiq application (live at [ergonomiq.dev](https://www.ergonomiq.dev/) — we even joke about it as “erqonomiq.dev”) to monitor wrist strain and prevent Repetitive Strain Injury (RSI) during typing and computer use.
+It uses a **BioAmp EXG Pill** surface EMG sensor wired to the user’s forearm to detect muscle activity and provides real-time feedback about typing patterns and accumulated risk.

 ## 📋 Overview